The Real Difference Between Sour Cream and Crème Fraîche

-While sour cream and crème fraîche are both used to add richness and tangy flavor, are they really just the same thing?
+Sour cream and crème fraîche are both used to add richness and tangy flavor to recipes.
+But are they really just the same thing?
 And is it worth paying the premium for crème fraîche?

 The Differences Between Sour Cream & Crème Fraîche